venveo/craft-retinafy/README.md

-# Retinafy plugin for Craft.
+# Retinafy plugin for Craft 3
+#### Note:
+This is a direct port from [markgoodyear's Craft Retinafy for Craft 2](https://github.com/markgoodyear/craft-retinafy) in order to help facilitate Craft 2 to Craft 3 migrations.

 Retinafy will only work on images with `@2x` in the filename.
 The `@2x` signifies its intended use.